One-Millionth Toyota Tacoma Will Be Up For Auction This August

 Gallery: 1-Millionth Toyota Tacoma Up For Auction

-Looking at its specs, the one-millionth Toyota Tacoma isn't too shabby.
+Looking at its specs, this Toyota Tacoma isn't too shabby.
 Built in TRD Pro guise and painted in Army Green, the truck is armed with trim-exclusive features such as its black 16-inch TRD alloy wheels, a TRD Pro skid plate, a more aggressive front fascia, Rigid Industries LED fog lights, and a TRD-tuned Fox internal bypass shock absorbers with 2.5-inch aluminum housings.

 Inside, this unit comes with black leather upholstery with red contrast stitching along with other modern in-cabin features a Toyota can offer.

-This particular unit looks fresh from the factory and it actually is with only 158 miles on the clock since new.
+This particular unit looks fresh from the factory and it actually is, with only 8 miles on the clock since new.
 The lucky bidder will even get a letter of congratulations from Toyota in relation to hitting the production milestone.

 Under the hood, of course, is a 3.5-liter V6 with Atkinson Cycle, producing 278 horsepower (207 kilowatts) and 265 pound-feet (359 Newton-meters) of torque.
 While a stick-shift version is available for the Tacoma TRD Pro, this one's equipped with a 6-speed automatic.

-If you're interested, make sure to mark your calendars as the one-millionth Toyota Tacoma will be under the gavel on August 12-14, 2021 at Mecum Auctions under Lot R285 in Monterey.
+If you're interested, make sure to mark your calendars as the one-millionth Toyota Tacoma from Texas will be under the gavel on August 12-14, 2021 at Mecum Auctions under Lot R285 in Monterey.

 Source: Mecum Auctions via Uncrate